 - Quick Trade using Linear Regression Channel – A classic example of a break-out trade.

-- A Simple Day Trading Strategy – It uses MACD to confirm the breakout of Bollinger Bands.
+- A Simple Day Trading Strategy – It uses MACD to confirm the break-out of Bollinger Bands.

 Make the Most out of Trading Channels

-- They take a retracement trade, and then a reversal trade, and then think that a break-out is impending.
-All these within a few minutes.
-They are overtrading.
+- They take a retracement trade, and then a reversal trade, and then think that a break-out is imminent.

-For indicator-type channels, you can increase both the look-back period setting and the deviation setting to create a larger channel to contain long-term price action.
+For indicator-type channels, you can increase both the look-back period setting and the volatility parameter to create a broader channel to contain long-term price action.